jnaegeli12/week10-team-profiles/README.md

   No contributions accepted at this time. https://github.com/firstcontributions/first-contributions
   ## Tests
-  Use `npm run test` to test the application.
+  After install the NPM Jest package, use `npm run test` to test the application.
   ## Questions?
   https://github.com/jnaegeli12